freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 The final signature tells us quite a bit, this function needs a Clock and a Conf provided to it before it can be run, and when it is run it will either fail with a String or succeed with an A.

-Another surprising thing might be the return type of safelyPerformAction, where the return type indicates that it can not fail, eventhough there's a call to *timeoutFail*.
-This is because of the call to sandbox, which will lift both expected failures and defects into a special data structure called **Exit.Cause[E]**.
+Another surprising thing might be the return type of *safelyPerformAction*, where the return type indicates that it can not fail, eventhough there's a call to *timeoutFail*.
+This is because of the call to *sandbox*, which will lift both expected failures and defects into a special data structure called **Exit.Cause[E]**.
 We do this for two reasons, one is to catch any timeouts from the user provided action, but also to catch any potential defects that might lurk in the user defined action.
-If we didn't use sandbox, we'd risk that any error/defect in the provided action would terminate the fiber, which is not what we want.
+If we didn't use *sandbox*, we'd risk that any error/defect in the provided action would terminate the fiber, which is not what we want.

 The question is what to do with any potential failures?
 In this particular scenario I decided that the best thing to do was to simply log them to the console.
 The latest ZIO (1.0-RC5) includes support for monadic tracing, which is very similar to a stack trace, awesome feature which I'll show some samples of later.

-We don't use sandbox to swallow the timeout that can happen while we're taking from the queue.
+We don't use *sandbox* to swallow the timeout that can happen while we're taking from the queue.
 This is intentional, if a consumer hasn't received any messages for a while we assume it's safe to stop processing messages for the relevant consumer.
 The timeout is how we achieve that, as the *forever* effect will not repeat the effect in case of errors.
 To prevent spamming the output with stack traces, we add the *option* call.
 It will move errors into the result and ensure a clean termination of the fiber after the cleanup action has been invoked (*ensuring* is like a finalizer).